Tea Estates Malawi: A Visitor's Guide to Thyolo, Mulanje & Conforzi

 tea estates malawithyoloconforzimulanjenature travel

 When people picture Malawi, they tend to think of the lake — that long sapphire mirror on the map.
 But climb up into the Shire Highlands in the country's southern tip and you'll find a different landscape altogether: a vast, undulating green carpet of tea bushes stretching to the horizon, broken only by the granite shoulders of Mount Mulanje and the blue distance of the Lower Shire Valley.
 The tea estates of Malawi are one of Africa's oldest and most quietly beautiful agricultural landscapes, and they remain largely undiscovered by international travellers.
-If you're planning a trip through southern Malawi, a day — or better, a few nights — on a working tea plantation belongs firmly on the itinerary.
+If you're planning a visit through southern Malawi, a day — or better, a few nights — on a working tea plantation belongs firmly on the itinerary.

 The Shire Highlands — a neatly kept garden the size of a small country.